isurubandara1/FitnessWeb/README.md

 # Fitness Web App

 Welcome to the Fitness Web App repository!
 This project is a modern, responsive web application designed to help users track and manage their fitness routines.
-Built with React, Vite, Tailwind CSS, and TypeScript, this app provides a seamless and efficient user experience.
+Built with React, Vite, CSS, and TypeScript, this app provides a seamless and efficient user experience.

 ## Technologies Used